Quality Control in Healthcare: Key to Clinic Success

 Who Should Be Involved in the Quality Control Process?

 Quality control should involve key staff members such as medical assistants, front office personnel, billing staff, and providers.
-Each team member brings a unique perspective that helps create a well-rounded view of clinic operations, making identifying and addressing issues early easier.
+Each team member brings a unique perspective that helps create a well-rounded view of clinic operations, making it easier to identify and address issues early.

 Wrapping Up: Quality Control in Your Clinic